Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Conclusion

 \section{Conclusion}

-The theoretical derivation and experimental results validate the SMILE's improved performance at high acceleration and MB factors as compared to the existing 2D CAIPI SMS acquisition and reconstruction techniques for first-pass myocardial perfusion imaging. }
+The theoretical derivation and experimental results validate the SMILE's improved performance at high acceleration and MB as compared to the existing 2D CAIPI SMS acquisition and reconstruction techniques for first-pass myocardial perfusion imaging. } \keywords{myocardial perfusion, parallel imaging, SMS, CAIPIRINHA, slice leakage} \wordcount{4760}